zpaolo11x/Arcadeflow/README.md

 ## What's new in v 17.0 #

 - Fixed bugs in game history page
+- Fixed issue when emulator is not correct
 - Cleaned up documentation
 - Minor bug fixes